 So where do you start with food organization for meal planning to save money?

 The best way to start food organization is to look at which foods you already have at home.
 Start with your pantry and dry food cabinets.
-What do you have on hand for pastas, beans, canned vegetables, soups, and condiments?
+What do you have on hand for pasta, beans, canned vegetables, soups, and condiments?

-Do you have basic ingredients like flour, bread crumbs, sugar, baking powder and yeast packets to make food from scratch with?
+Do you have basic ingredients like flour, breadcrumbs, sugar, baking powder and yeast packets to make food from scratch with?